 Welcome To Ashburton Physio

 Here at Ashburton Physio, you will receive individual assessment and treatment by physiotherapists who want to help you to reach your full potential.
-Leah Mears and Jenny Wigram are successful clinicians, highly experienced in exercise and manual therapy, with a passion for helping people to move better.
-We firmly believe in hands-on treatment as a means to recovery.
+Whether it is related to sports and exercise or just general aches and pains, we are here for you.
+Leah Mears and Alastair Backus are successful clinicians, highly experienced in exercise and manual therapy, with a passion for helping people to move better.
+We firmly believe in hands-on treatment, alongside exercise, as a means to recovery.

 Don't wait!
-Get an immediate appointment to sort out your pain and movement problems.
+G and Aet an immediate appointment to sort out your pain and movement problems.

-Both Jenny and Leah are Chartered Physiotherapists, registered with the Health & Care Professions Council, a regulator set up to protect the public.
+Both Alastair and Leah are Chartered Physiotherapists, registered with the Health & Care Professions Council.
+They are both qualified in Acupuncture which they use alongside more conventional physiotherapy techniques.

-We are easily accessible, close to the A38, near Newton Abbot, Totnes, Torbay, Teignmouth, Exeter and Plymouth.
+We are easily accessible, one minute from the A38, near Newton Abbot, Totnes, Torbay, Teignmouth, Exeter, and Plymouth.

 Ashburton Physio - Why Choose Us?